gorda/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 Let me now turn to the requirements for egress traffic control we collected.

-## Requirements for egress traffic control
+## Requirements for egress traffic control{#requirements-for-egress-traffic-control}

 My colleagues at IBM and I collected requirements for secure control of egress traffic from several customers, and combined them with the